PILOT GROUP BEGINS PH.D. STUDY

-A pilot group of rural community builders has begun work on doctoral degrees through the Rural Development Leadership Network.
-They are enrolled in a non-campus-based doctoral program at the Union Institute.
+A pilot group of rural community builders began work on doctoral degrees through the Rural Development Leadership Network.
+They enrolled in a non-campus-based doctoral program at the Union Institute.
+Michelle Landsowne completed the degree.

 Participants